senx/discovery-widgets/README.md

 ##### variable

 You can inject variables into `macro` defined in Tiles and modify value with an event.
-Butvariables must be declared at the Dashboard level with an initial value.
+But variables must be declared at the Dashboard level with an initial value.

 | Name | Type | Description |